ISSN 2351-6895 | eISSN 2424-6115

 History.
 Slavistica Vilnensis is an international periodical scholarly journal of Slavonic linguistics and philology, published by Vilnius University since 1958.
 Beginning in 1997, the title of the journal has been Slavistica Vilnensis (Kalbotyra (2)).
 The journal is edited by the staff of the Department of Slavic Studies and Centre of Polish Studies at Vilnius University and is published by the Publishing House of Vilnius University.
-The editorial board consists of specialists of Slavonic studies from Lithuania, Belarus, Canada, Estonia, Netherlands, Norway, Poland, Russia, United Kingdom, the U.S. The journal features articles by Slavic linguists from Lithuania, Russia, Poland, Belarus, Ukraine, Bulgaria, Estonia, Latvia, Norway, Germany, Croatia, Slovenia, Italy and the U.S., written in Slavic languages, Lithuanian, English and German.
+The editorial board consists of specialists of Slavonic studies from Lithuania, Canada, Estonia, Netherlands, Norway, Poland, United Kingdom, the U.S. The journal features articles by Slavic linguists from Lithuania, Russia, Poland, Belarus, Ukraine, Bulgaria, Estonia, Latvia, Norway, Germany, Croatia, Slovenia, Italy and the U.S., written in Slavic languages, Lithuanian, English and German.